hwayne/learntla/content/introduction/example/_index.md

 Before we start messing with it, let's break down the current syntax we have.
 Since TLA+ is a specification language, it enforces certain restrictions on the structure of your program.

 * If the filename is "transfer", the first line of the spec must be `---- MODULE transfer ----`.
 You must have at least four dashes on each side.
 Similarly, the last line must be at least four equal signs.
-Anything before the MODULE or after the bottom is ignored.
+Anything before the `---- MODULE` or after the bottom is ignored.
 * EXTENDS is the equivalent of an import statement.
-* `\*` is a comment, `(* *)` are comment blocks.
+* We write line comments with `\*` and block comments with `(* *)`.
 Note that the algorithm is in a comment block.
 This is intentional.
 Since PlusCal algorithms aren't syntatically valid TLA+, we can't run it in a TLA file.
 Instead, you leave them in comments and let the PlusCal translator translate it.
 * `variables` is, shockingly enough, variables.
 Note that we use `=` when declaring variables, while in the algorithm itself we use `:=`.
-Outside of variable definition = is the comparison operator.
-Not equals is written as /=. `1 + 2 = 3; 2 + 3 /= 4.`
+Outside of variable definition `=` is the comparison operator.
+Not equals is written as `/=`.
+So we have the expressions `1 + 2 = 3` and  `2 + 3 /= 4`.
 * `A:` and `B:` are labels.
 They define the steps the algorithm takes.
 Understanding how labels work is critical to writing more complex algorithms, as they define the places where your concurrency can go horribly awry.
 We'll be diving into them a bit deeper later.

 So how do we run this?
 Well, we can't.
 First of all, it's not real code, we have to transpile it first.
 Also, we don't exactly 'run' it.
 Instead, we design models to test against it.
 Let's get that set up right now.

 ### TLA+ Toolbox

-The [TLA+ Toolbox](https://github.com/tlaplus/tlaplus/releases/latest) is the IDE for TLA+.
+The [TLA+ Toolbox] (https://lamport.azurewebsites.net/tla/toolbox.html#downloading) is the IDE for TLA+.
 Using TLA+ has enough moving parts that using an IDE is the right choice here, regardless of your preferences.

 ![](img/intro_toolbox.png)

 Let's open it up and add our current project.
 There's two parts to a specification: the modules and the models.
 Modules have our code, models test them.
-Try creating a new spec with the above code in it, and then translate that into TLA+ (on Mac it’s ⌘T).
+Try creating a new spec with the above code in it, and then translate that into TLA+.
+You can find translation under `TK` or using a shortcut.
+On Windows the shortcut is ctrl-T and on Mac it’s ⌘T).

 ![](img/translated.png)